Far Lands or Bust: The Far Lands

 Minecraft is a sandbox video game which places players in a 3D, procedurally generated world.
 As a player walks in any direction, the game generates terrain ahead of them, creating (in theory) a virtually infinite world for the player to explore.
 However, due to computational limits in earlier versions of the game, at a distance of roughly 12,550,821 blocks from the center of the world the terrain generation algorithm behaves unexpectedly, creating a sudden warped landscape.
 Markus Persson, popularly known as Notch, the original developer of Minecraft, commented that "Walking that far will take a very long time.
 Besides, the bugs add mystery and charisma to the Far Lands."
 The name "Far Lands" was adopted by the community to refer to this area.
 Persson also said it would be "impossible to reach the Far Lands" and Kurt took that as a challenge.
+However, the Far Lands are not the ultimate edge of the game world, which instead occurs at 2,147,483,647 blocks from the origin (the maximum value of a signed 32-bit integer) and crashes the game if one attempts to venture past it.

 Due to changes to the game's code, recent versions of the game do not contain the same error, and terrain continues to generate normally at distances up to 30000 km from the center of the world.
 Kurt has continued to record his series in version Beta 1.7.3, the latest version of the game in which the Far Lands are still present.
 Persson estimated in 2014 that walking to the Far Lands would take approximately 800 hours.
-Even further out (32 million blocks), the player falls into the void.
-This is, to an extent, intended by the developers.

 Over 30 legitimate journeys to the Far Lands have been verified as of October 2023.
 About 1/3 have been completed (some using a 1/8th shortcut through the Nether dimension), 1/3 are in progress, and 1/3 have become inactive (including one death, TinfoilChef).
 For example, in June 2020, this goal was first reached by KilloCrazyMan and, in August 2022, it was reached by MysticalMidget, after 2,500 hours and 32 million blocks of walking.